SLCC Board

 Lay Members

-Niki Maclean has a background in complaints handling, having worked with the Scottish Public Services Ombudsman since 2005, taking on the role of Director in 2010.
+Niki Maclean has a background in complaints handling, having worked with the Scottish Public Services Ombudsman between 2005 and 2024, taking on the role of Director in 2010.
+Drawing upon her public and private sector experience within the fields of administrative justice and people and organisation performance and development, Niki is now working with organisations and individuals to coach and support them to realise their goals for improvement.

 Prior to this, Niki worked as a senior HR professional within the field of HR, organisation change and people development across the public and private sectors including the teaching, health, legal and accountancy professions.
 Niki’s focus during her career has been the improvement and professionalisation of complaints handling.
 This has included supporting improvement within Scottish public bodies through a culture of good complaints handling and getting decisions right first time.
 More widely, across the UK and Irish ombudsman community, Niki led the development of ombudsman wide industry service standards for the benefit of service users.

-Niki currently sits on scrutiny forums for monitoring organisation and sector complaints performance in both the health and water sectors and is a member of the UK Administrative Justice Council which has a focus on access to administrative justice.
+Niki has sat on scrutiny forums for monitoring organisation and public sector complaints performance in both the health and water sectors and been a member of the UK Administrative Justice Council which has a focus on access to administrative justice.

 Jean Grier has spent much of her career in university administration.
 In her last role before retirement from the University of Edinburgh she was Head of Investigations and Student Casework.
 Jean is now able to spend more time on related professional interests, many of them in the broad area of dispute resolution.
 She has sat as a Lay Member on Employment Tribunals since 2005, is an Equality Assessor for the Sheriff Courts in Scotland, and has also served as an Adjudicating Panel Member with the General Teaching Council for Scotland and as a Non-Solicitor Member on the Complaints and Oversight Committee of the Law Society of Scotland.
 Jean is Vice-President of ENOHE, the European Network of Ombuds in Higher Education, and continues to work with a number of universities on policy development, staff training and casework handling, especially in the areas of complaint management, student conduct and academic appeals.